 I sigh and plop back down on the roof tiles.
 “I miss you, mom.
 I know you’re happy though, you’re probably exploring the galaxies as I speak.

 Since ghosts are canon in the Invader Zim universe, can ghosts explore space?
 Are there, in other words, space ghosts?
-Because that’s fucking amazing.
+Because that’s fucking great.